 Personal Assessment Tool Before you travel any further, we invite you to take a few minutes for yourself and use the Personal Assessment Tool.
 This was developed by Toronto Long Term Care Homes and Services for Diversity Our Strength: LGBT Tool Kit.
 You may be pleasantly surprised to learn you have already travelled further along this journey than you realized!

 Some of the questions are not applicable to everyone.
 Use N/A as appropriate.

-Yes No In Progress Not Sure